 Men are usually stronger physically.
 This made them good at jobs like being a soldier and building buildings.

 Women are usually physically less strong and have a kind nature.
-This made them good at caring, managing households.
+This made them good at caring for and managing households.

 Both men and women worked together to build our modern world today.